Lasts Greater Than 8 Weeks

 It's important to keep in mind that a chronic cough lasts eight weeks or longer because this threshold makes it less likely that the cough is caused by a respiratory infection or common cold.
 The most important issue is that it has become annoying, frustrating, at times embarrassing and impacting daily quality of life.

 It is important to understand that a chronic cough can also be a sign of a disease not related to the lung at all.
-Your healthcare provider may have you be evaluated by other specialists besides a lung doctor.
-This could include an allergist, an ear, nose and throat specialist (ENT) or an esophagus/stomach specialist.
+A cough is an important reflex , but should not be ongoing.
+Your healthcare provider may have you evaluated by other specialists besides a lung doctor.
+This could include an allergist, an ear, nose and throat specialist (ENT), heart doctor (cardiologist) or an esophagus/stomach specialist.

 When to see your healthcare provider

 A cough that lasts less than eight weeks is usually caused by a respiratory infection and will go away on its own.

 If you have developed a cough of any kind that goes on for longer than eight weeks, you should see your healthcare provider for a thorough exam to determine what is causing it.
 Hear a doctor’s perspective on chronic cough.

 How Is Chronic Cough Diagnosed?